-Maid of Honour Duties: Your Complete Guide & Wedding Day Timeline
+Maid of Honour Duties: The Complete Checklist from Engagement to Wedding Day

 Believe it or not, but the maid of honour’s duties once involved protecting the bride from evil spirits.
 What started as an ancient protector role has transformed into a modern-day wedding coordinator position that remains just as important.
-The chief bridesmaid now does everything from organising pre-wedding celebrations to managing last-minute emergencies on the big day.
+The chief bridesmaid now does everything from organising pre-wedding celebrations to managing last-minute emergencies on the big day, and even providing some moral support when the potential post-wedding blues kick in.

-Responsibilities go way beyond the reach and influence of standing beside the bride at the altar.
-You’ll help select her perfect dress, coordinate with vendors and prepare that essential reception speech.
-These tasks might seem daunting, since the maid of honour handles more responsibilities than other bridesmaids.
+Responsibilities go way beyond standing beside the bride at the altar.
+You’ll help select their perfect dress, coordinate with vendors, and support them through every decision along the way.
+These tasks might seem daunting, since the maid of honour’s responsibilities are significantly bigger than the bridesmaid’s duties, but the pay-off of seeing your loved one beaming on their big day is all worth it.

-The maid of honour is the chief bridesmaid, usually either the bride’s best friend or sister, responsible for leading all the bridal party tasks and supporting the bride in every which way she needs or asks.
+The maid of honour is the chief bridesmaid, usually either the bride’s best friend or sister, responsible for leading all the bridal party tasks and supporting the couple in every which way they need or ask.

 The role began in royal courts where young noblewomen worked as junior attendants to queens.
 Noble families sent their unmarried daughters, usually sixteen or older, to serve in these positions.